Data Model

 General Overview

-In the data model, a Source is a unit that can be observed and provide Specimens for analysis or whose observation at time t is used in a diagnostic test (e.g., full Animal for an MRI).
-Sources can provide between zero up (e.g., observation only) to indefinite number of Specimens to conduct Diagnostic tests.
-The data model manages four types of Sources: i) a co-specific group of animals (Group), ii) individual animals (Animal), iii) sites that can provide abiotic tissue of interest or biotic material of animal origin whose individual or group animal of origin is unknown (Environmental), and iv) sites where arthropods are obtained from (Arthropod).
-A Group Source could correspond to a specific bat roost of species X sourcing guano, an Animal Source could be a collared animal, an Environmental Source could be a pond where water is collected from or feces found in the field whose animal of origin is unknown, and an Arthropod Source could be a site where mosquito larvae are collected from.
+In the data model, a Source is a unit of interest that can be observed, provide Specimens for analysis or that can be observed-only.
+The data model manages four types of Sources: i) a co-specific group of animals (Group), ii) individual animals (Animal), iii) sites where arthropods can be obtained from (Arthropod), and iv) sites where biotic and abiotic tissue not linked to any other type of Source can be obtained from (Environmental).
+A Group Source could correspond to bats roosting at cave X sourcing guano, an Animal Source could be a collared animal, an Arthropod Source could be a site where mosquito larvae are collected from, and an Environmental Source could be a pond where water, air, and sediment are collected from or feces found in the field whose animal of origin is unknown.
 Sources contain time-independent data only, such as the species of an animal in the case of a Group or Animal Sources (more below).

 All Sources can potentially be identified and tracked over time if needed.
 However, there are limitations, Environmental and Arthropod Sources are site-specific, making them easier to track across different time points.
 Animal and Group Sources may not always be individually identifiable, which can prevent tracking them over time.

-A Source collected, or captured at time t can be linked to Events through a Collection (see previous section) via a Source Record (the Source at time t), which represents the Source at a specific time t.
-Source Records contain only time-dependent data, such as health status at time t for Group and Animal Sources.
+**A Source collected, or captured at time t can be linked to Events through a Point Collection or not (see previous section) via a Source Record, which represents the Source sampled or observed at a specific time t.
+Source Records contain only time-dependent data, such as health status at time t for Group and Animal Sources or the number of arthropods trapped at time t* for Arthropod Sources.

 Individually identified Sources can tracked across multiple Events, even across different Surveillance Activities.
 For example, a bat (Source) captured in a mist net (Collection) deployed at a roost at time t (Event), individually identified, and later recaptured in another Event t′.
 This bat is linked to both the original capture Event and the recapture Event, with a unique Source Record for each occurrence.

 Sources that are not identified will be linked as a Source Record to the Event where they were observed or captured only.
-For example, a bat (Source) that is captured (Collection) and sampled during an Event but not marked or a dead animal not identified found by a ranger during a patrol.
-The bat and the animal found are linked only to the Event they were capture and observed, respectively.
+For example, a bat (Source) that is captured (Collection Point) and sampled but not marked or a dead animal not identified found by a ranger during a patrol.
+The bat and the animal found are linked to a single Event, the one they were capture or observed.

-Sources found opportunistically are still linked to an Event, even if no formal Collection occurred.
-For example, a member of the public reports a dead animal (Source Record) found on a beach at time t (Event).
+Sources found opportunistically are still linked to an Event, even if no effort is involved.
+For example, a member of the public reports a dead animal (Source Record) found at time t (Source Record) at a beach (Event).

 Group Source

-A Group Source is a unit of co-specific individuals (animals of the same species) that are associated with a shared location or entity, such as a herd, area, site, farm, cage, stall, or enclosure, forming a single epidemiological unit.
-Group Sources can be observed, captured, and provide Specimens collectively at a given time t when the Event occurs.
+A Group Source is a unit of co-specific individuals (animals of the same species) that belong to a common entity, such as a herd, roost, area, site, farm, cage, stall, or enclosure, forming a single epidemiological unit.
+Group Sources can be observed, captured, diagnosed as a full unit, and provide Specimens collectively at a given time t when the Event occurs.

 Key attributes of a Group Source include: